yonatang/n26-transactions/README.md

 ## Testing
 * Unitests - Fast tests.
-Testing each class separately, while using Mockito to mock the reast.
+Testing each class separately, while using Mockito to mock the rest.
 Not running within a spring context.
     * The unitests covers 100% of the lines of interesting bits (the controller and the service) and 89% of the entire code
 * Integration tests - Slow tests, but integrative.
 Running inside a real tomcat, using a real DB and a full spring context.
-    * Contains tests and flows I would expect a QA person to think of.
+    * Contains tests and flows I would expect a QA person to think of:
         * Creating transactions
         * Query by types
         * Getting existing and non-existing transactions